lzwjava/blog-source/_posts/2024-11-23-barely-clear-en.md

----
-layout: post
-title: 'Natural Vision Restoration: The Principle of "Just Barely Clear"'
+# Natural Vision Restoration: The Principle of "Just Barely Clear"
----

 ## Key Discovery

 After extensive experimentation and observation, I've discovered that the most crucial principle in myopia reversal is wearing glasses that make objects "just barely clear" at your typical viewing distances.
-This is more important than adhering to a fixed reduction number like 150 or 175 degrees.
+This is more important than adhering to a fixed reduction number like 150, 175, or 200 degrees.

 ## The "Just Barely Clear" Principle